genomehubs/genomehubs-dot-org/src/html/documentation/mirror-setup-part-ii.md

 ubuntu@hostname:~$ git clone https://github.com/genomehubs/demo.git
 ubuntu@hostname:~$ cd ~/demo/genomehubs-mirror
 ```
-If you want to see what the directory structure to see how the files driving the downloads and blast servers are
+If you want to examine the directory structure to see how the files driving the downloads and blast servers are
 stored, you can use a linux utility like `tree`:
 ```
 ubuntu@hostname:~$ tree
 .
 ├── blast
 │   ├── conf